[Image is missing]

 If you require contact lenses to correct both presbyopia and astigmatism, there are a few options available.
 Proclear Multifocal Toric is available from Lenstore, designed for wearers with both conditions.

 Simply put, toric lenses are designed for wearers with an astigmatic prescription, whereas multifocal lenses are designed for wearers with presbyopia.
-Toric lenses are designed for people with astigmatism, which is caused by an uneven curve in the cornea or lens; multifocal lenses have different strengths that help users who have difficulty focusing over different distances, for example from short to long-range.
-This is due to the loss of elasticity of the eye’s lens over time.
+Toric lenses are designed for people with astigmatism, a condition caused by uneven curve in the cornea; multifocal lenses have different strengths that help users to see clearly over any distance - from short to long-range.

 The difference between bifocal and multifocal comes primarily in the number of zones included in the lens.
 Bifocal lenses have just two zones, serving two distances, whereas multifocal lenses have multiple zones to cover the transition between distances.